ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 Once you have scheduled a Live broadcast, any pending broadcasts are listed in the <samp>Go Live</samp> menu in the bottom right corner.
 This list of scheduled broadcasts resides on Facebook, so if you quit Ecamm Live or use Ecamm Live on another Mac, you'll still see the same list of scheduled broadcasts here.

 When a pending broadcast is selected, in the bottom left corner of the Main Window you'll now see a countdown timer, which lists the time left until you go live.
 Click the timer to view or edit the announcement post that was created on Facebook.
 It will open in your default web browser.
 Also, there's a {% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} trash icon for cancelling the scheduled broadcast.

+The broadcast can be embedded into other places.
+This can be a great thing for your audience extending your reach.
+To get the embed URL for a stream, once a stream has been scheduled or started, pick <samp>Copy Embed URL</samp> from the <samp>Edit</samp> menu.
+This will allow you to embed a video player with your broadcast elsewhere online.
+Alternatively, <samp>Copy Embed HTML</samp> will provide an HTML snippet containing an `IFRAME`.
+This will allow you embed a video player on a page on the web.

 Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
 Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
 The preview stream is only visible to the broadcaster.
 Visit the post announcing your Live broadcast on Facebook (which you can do by clicking the countdown timer) and there will be a small link at the bottom of the post labeled <samp>Broadcaster Only: Edit Your Details</samp>.
 Click this to view the space where your stream will appear, and in a few seconds, you'll be able to preview your live stream.
 If, while you're previewing the stream, the countdown to your Live broadcast ends, your preview will become the Live broadcast automatically.